StrangeBeeCorp/docs/docs/thehive/administration/authentication/ldap.md

-# How to Configure LDAP Authentication
+# How to Configure an LDAP Authentication Provider

-This topic provides step-by-step instructions for configuring LDAP authentication in TheHive.
+This topic provides step-by-step instructions for configuring an LDAP authentication provider in TheHive.

 {!includes/license-required-authentication.md!}